All Episodes

 He added to it no tax on tips, no tax on overtime, no tax on Social Security, you know, all benefiting hardworking men and women and the elderly in the country.

-Uh I think when you put it all together, I think you're looking at the the foundation for great economic progress, but more importantly, the manufacturing side of it, Steve.
+I think when you put it all together, I think you're looking at the foundation for great economic progress.

-Your thoughts.
+Your thoughts?

-Yeah, I agree with that.
+Well, I agree with that.

-Uh you know, we are producing more oil and gas today than any other time in American history.
+You know, we are producing more oil and gas today than any other time in American history.

 Did you know that, Sean?

-They're happening because of Trump's drill baby drill policies.
+They're happening because of Trump's drill-baby drill policies.

-Trump is gonna go after those.
+Trump is going to go after those.

 I mean, I think Trump is pushing all the right buttons.

-Uh I wish Congress would get control of government spending.
+I wish Congress would get control of government spending.

 So we still have a real battle to control our spending and debt.

-Well, we're gonna have that battle now through the month of September.
+Well, we're going to have that battle now through the month of September.

-Uh Tim Stewart, let's get your assessment on the economy now.
+Tim Stewart, let's get your assessment on the economy now.

 And foundationally, do you agree with me that the building blocks for an economic boom have been put in place?